-Coordinates, improves and develops Alaska Sea Grant’s seafood processor workforce development programs.
-Develops and fosters partnerships to create, deliver, and assess educational materials and programs.
+Coordinated, improved and developed Alaska Sea Grant’s seafood processor workforce development programs.
+Developed and fostered partnerships to create, deliver, and assess educational materials and programs.

 M.S.
 Renewable Natural Resources, 2020, Louisiana State University